Source: charlesdeluvio from Unsplash

-It might surprise you how frequently the days of the week come up in conversation.
-If you want to speak Japanese like a native, you need to acquire these words early on in your studies so that they are second nature to you.
-Perhaps you’d like to meet up with some friends, buy tickets to a live show, make a restaurant reservation, or have a package delivered.
-If you get into any of these situations in Japan or with a Japanese friend, knowing the days of the week in Japanese is an absolute must.
-Japan is the only country in the world where the sole official language is Japanese; yet it’s influence on culture and the economy through technology and media are thoroughly felt everywhere as it is has the third largest economy while Japanese is the world’s ninth most spoken language.
-Whether you’re an absolute beginner to Japanese or right in the thick of your language learning journey, this article will be your guide to the Japanese days of the week.
+If you want to speak Japanese like a native, you need to know Japanese days of the week early on so that you become a natural speaker.
+Knowing the days of the week in Japanese is an absolute must if you travel to Japan or live in Japan.
+Japan is the only country in the world where the sole official language is Japanese; yet it’s influence on culture and the economy through technology and media are thoroughly felt everywhere as it is the world’s ninth most spoken language.
+Whether you’re an absolute beginner to Japanese or have known the Japanese characters like a back of your hand, this article will be your guide to the Japanese days of the week.
 You will get to know the meaning and culture behind their names, and we’ll let you in on some top tips and techniques for remembering them.
+Let’s get started!

 Before we begin, it’s crucial to note that the week in Japan starts on Sunday and finishes on Saturday.
 This is worth noting because most Japanese calendars utilize this model.